 - Qualifying patient cannot be an inmate confined in a correctional institution or facility under the supervision of the Connecticut Department of Corrections.

-Debilitating Medical Conditions include:
+For Adults, Debilitating Medical Conditions Include:

 - Positive Status for Human Immunodeficiency Virus or Acquired Immune Deficiency Syndrome